 - Maintain familiarity with a diverse set of issues, research products, and FWW’s suite of digital organizing tools, and respond to information and support requests from activists, coalition members, and the media.

-- Develop educational materials such as factsheets, action alerts, web site content and newsletter articles on campaign issues.
+- Develop educational materials such as factsheets, action alerts, website content and newsletter articles on various campaign issues.
 Maintain activist database and email lists to effectively communicate to members and supporters.

 - Regularly report on work to supervisors and donors.

-- Participate in membership recruitment and fundraising for Food & Water Watch/Action.
+- Participate in membership recruitment and fundraising for Food & Water Action/Watch.

 - Support Our Culture of Philanthropy: Demonstrate an understanding of the essential role of our members and supporters, and consistently serve as an ambassador for FWW/FWA and our work.
 Participate in or attend events and other activities as appropriate that are organized for our supporters and donors.
 Be cognizant of fundraising opportunities and share contacts and information that will help build and sustain FWW/FWA.